CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 **About S3:**

-For S3 use cases, you can also store the ec2 credentials with the job.
-This is the recommended way of accessing objects from a compute job.
+For S3 use cases, you can also store the ec2 credentials with the job, which is the recommended way of accessing objects from a compute job.
 When you do not need the credentials anymore you can delete them with:
 ```bash
 $ openstack credential delete
 ```